 Most importantly, nonremedial student transfer rates (one of three completion metrics studied) were statistically significantly lower due to participation in ALP (4 percentage points lower).
 Since more nonremedial students participated in ALP than remedial students (12 compared to 8), the subsequent negative effects of ALP on nonremedial students outweigh the subsequent positive effects by a factor of nearly 50%.
 All this shows that the model negatively affected nonremedial students, perhaps because the instructor taught at a lower overall level in an ALP section, thus teaching to the middle.
 Cho et al. (2012) do not discuss possible reasons why these college-ready students were negatively affected by being in an ALP section, but they minimize the negative impact by stating that the increase in passrates by ALP students more than made up for it (p.
 21).

 More significantly, the graduation rate for ALP students did not change compared to traditional remedial students.
 In fact, ALP had a negative impact on all three completion metrics that the CCRC studied, but two were statistically insignificant decreases (associate attainment and transfer rate).
-Nonetheless, being a part of the model caused a statistically significant decrease in the ability for ALP students to earn a certificate.
+Regarding the other completion metric, Cho et al.’s balanced matched cohort regression analysis showed that being a part of the model caused a statistically significant decrease in the ability for ALP students to earn a certificate (p.
+20).
 This is perhaps the most discouraging result from the CCRC studies because, as will be discussed at length in the next section, the ALP model more than doubles the cost of remediation.

 A crucial caveat to the moderately improved outcomes for ALP students is that in the original model studied, ALP students were volunteers.
 In other words, this was not a randomly assigned intervention; ALP participants were instead given the option to join.
 This is a classic example of “selection bias,” and it might have significantly affected outcomes.
 Jenkins et al. (2010) recognize this distinct possibility: “Given that the ALP program is voluntary, it is also possible that student selection bias could be responsible for the higher success rates of ALP students” (p.
 3).
 Even though Jenkins et al. moderate this statement by claiming that students in both groups, ALP and non-ALP, have similar demographics, they cannot account for noncognitive factors that spur motivated students to perform better in many cases.
 This casts a shadow on all ALP’s positive results in the two studies.